 - Organized by: Basil & Elise (B&E) Goulandris Foundation, CHS Greece

 - Open to: Harvard Graduate students (one position per year)

-- Museum Supervisors: Fleurette Karadontis (B&E Goulandris Foundation), Katerina Georgopoulou (B&E Goulandris Foundation)
+- Internship Coordination: Fleurette Karadontis (B&E Goulandris Foundation) and Katerina Georgopoulou (B&E Goulandris Foundation)

 Find information on the application procedure for the B&E Goulandris Foundation intersnship via the CARAT Database for Grants and Fellowships.
 CHS Greece will contact applicants in April.

 The program is designed to encourage art education through an interdisciplinary approach and extend the intern's practical knowledge of museum programming and research.
 Representatives from the Basil & Elise Goulandris Foundation will provide an in-depth induction into the modern art Μuseum in Athens, the collection, and its history.

 The intern is expected to gain valuable experience in facilitating the digital shift of an art museum, and a comprehensive overview of the Museum's digital ecosystem, while conducting research and developing an educational project over a five-week period.
 The internship will consist of flexible shifts in consultation with the Museum supervisors and based on the assigned tasks.
 This summer internship program is fully supported by the Basil & Elise Goulandris Foundation.
 A stipend of €1200 will be provided to the successful participant.

 Contingent on the impact of the Covid-19 pandemic in Greece and only if Harvard's prospective travel guidance allows international travel in the coming summer, the intern may be invited to travel to Greece for a few days in order to visit the Museum in Athens and its collection on which s/he will work remotely.
 The transportation and accommodation for this trip will be provided by the Basil & Elise Goulandris Foundation.
 Otherwise, the intern will be introduced to the Museum's collection virtually.